Eberle, Factor lead Oklahoma St. past Georgia 3-2 in WCWS

 Georgia (34-22) will play Oklahoma on Saturday in an elimination game.
 Oklahoma won its first 33 games this season before losing at Georgia.

+“They can bring as many fans as they want out there,” second baseman Sydney Kuma said.
+“I still think we’re going to pull together and we’re going to fight.”

-With Oklahoma State up 2-0, Georgia’s Sara Mosley singled and Sydney Kuma barely beat a throw to the plate to make it a 2-1 game in the top of the sixth.
+With Oklahoma State up 2-0, Georgia’s Sara Mosley singled and Kuma barely beat a throw to the plate to make it a 2-1 game in the top of the sixth.

 Alysen Febrey, a first-team NFCA All-American who transferred from Georgia after the 2019 season, singled in the bottom of the inning to score Kylie Naomi and push Oklahoma State’s lead to 3-1.

-Ellie Armistead doubled and knocked in Jaiden Fields in the top of the seventh, bringing Georgia within a run with a runners on first and third andh one out.
+Ellie Armistead doubled and knocked in Jaiden Fields in the top of the seventh, bringing Georgia within a run with a runners on first and third and one out.

 Eberle got Savana Sikes to pop out.
 Oklahoma State third baseman Sydney Pennington charged a slow hopper and fired to first for the final out.